theUltraMarine19/CS3245-IR_HW4/README.txt

 QUERY EXPANSION TECHNIQUES

+We have a provided a detailed analysis of using these query expansion techniques on results in bonus.txt

 1) Synonyms : WordNet-Query expansions:
--> In case any term in the query isn’t in the dictionary, we find a synonym for it from the WordNet synonyms list which is there in our dictionary and use that to replace that term in the dictionary.
+-> In case any term in the query isn’t in the dictionary, we find a synonym for it from the WordNet synonyms list which is there in our dictionary and use that to replace that term in the query.

 2) Synonyms : Thesaurus
-->
+-> The index phase also generates a thesaurus from the words in the corpus, and gives us a list of all terms in corpus, which are similar to a given term.
+This can be used to either expand the query with additional related terms, which increases recall, or substitute terms.
+This helps us change the query vector for retrieving more relevant documents.

 3) Pseudo Relevance Feedback : Rocchio formula